FedEx & UPS Peak Season Surcharges

 Fortunately, FedEx will not apply peak season surcharges to most residential deliveries, except for packages that are oversized, unauthorized, or those that require additional handling between November 19 and December 24.

-How to minimize the pain
+How to minimize the pain of shipping surcharges

 Early Shipping Discounts

 - Retailers that offer UPS-Only shipping may be able to benefit from a discount when shipping products between December 3rd through 14th.
 This discount was available in some years past.
 This has historically eliminated additional residential discounts and served to equalize the spike in sales leading up to Christmas.

 - The U.S. Postal Service is levying additional delivery surcharges to offset elevated holiday season shipping demand.
 The USPS is not, however, adding any residential delivery surcharges, which may offer a competitive advantage over UPS and FedEx.
 Given that the USPS delivers to more than 150 million addresses each year, there’s ample scope to bolster cashflows through peak season surcharges alone.

 - It’s estimated that the USPS shipped more than one billion packages in 2020’s holiday season alone.
 Across UPS, USPS, and FedEx, more than 7 million packages were shipped per day.

 Reduce refunds and returns, maximize headcount, and get the best rate on every shipment.
 ShipWorks pays for itself the first day.

 ShipWorks enables you to scale your infrastructure, leverage customization, eliminate manual decisions, process and ship orders faster, lower your shipping costs, and reduce the need for additional headcount.

 30 day free trial.
 No credit card required.